trtiwari/SeniorDesignMiniProject/README.md

 http://seniordesign.hopto.org

-Please visit No-IP, create a new account (https://my.noip.com/#!/dynamic-dns) and create the DNS mapping to point to the IP address of the machine you'll be testing the web server on.
+Please visit No-IP, create a new account (https://my.noip.com/#!/dynamic-dns) and create the DNS mapping for the give domain to point to the IP address of the machine you'll be testing the web server on.

 ### Dependencies